 Additional changes enacted by P.A.
 102-0662 include the additional low-income consumer protections outlined in Chapter 9 and Section 8.11 and funding set aside targeted to environmental justice communities (25% of each sub-program) and to projects promoting energy sovereignty (25% of each sub-program).
 In approving and modifying the First Revised Plan, the Commission noted that multi-faceted challenges to participation in the Low-Income Distributed Generation sub-program must be addressed.
-The Agency and Program Administrator have worked with stakeholders to identify barriers to participation in this sub-program and continue to explore and implement adjustments to increase participation, lower soft costs, and simplify sales procedures.497
+The Agency and Program Administrator have worked with stakeholders to identify barriers to participation in this sub-program and continue to explore and implement adjustments to increase participation, lower soft costs, and simplify sales procedures.508

 For example, a referral process to generate greater participation was developed in fall of 2020 and stakeholder input was received through the end of that year.
-498 The referral process and an income verification process for single-family homeowners were both implemented in mid-2021.
+509 The referral process and an income verification process for single-family homeowners were both implemented in mid-2021.
 For this 2022 Plan, the Agency clarifies that it interprets the Commission's directive to implement such processes in a competitively neutral fashion to mean that the processes should not give advantage to one Illinois Solar for All Approved Vendor or group of Approved Vendors over others, nor should they give the appearance of doing so.
-Furthermore, the referral process will consider geography, availability of Approved Vendors serving single-family customers in a potential participant's area, services provided, the efficiency of the process, and transparency of offers.
+Furthermore, the referral process will consider geography.